-Linux stack - RTP Playback over 5G Broadcast
+Tutorial - RTP Playback over 5G Broadcast (Linux)

-The goal of this documentation is to provide a use-case oriented information, i.e., the required steps to setup the 5G-MAG Reference Tools to use an RTP stream which was received via 5G Broadcast, processed by the MBMS Modem and played in a third-party media player such as ffplay or VLC.
+This tutorial provides the required steps to test the reception of an RTP stream processed by the MBMS Modem and played in a third-party media player such as ffplay or VLC.

 Basic workflow

 The output of the SDR or the sample file serves as the input for the MBMS Modem.
-The MBMS Modem converts the input data to a UDP multicast.
-The UDP multicast can be played directly in ffplay or VLC.
+The MBMS Modem exposes the input data to a UDP multicast address.
+The content can be played directly in ffplay or VLC.

 1. Install the MBMS Modem